merenlab/merenlab.org/tutorials/long-read-analysis/index.md

     <span class="pub-journal"><b>bioRxiv</b> <a href="https://doi.org/10.1101/2021.03.02.433653" target="_blank">🔗</a></span>
 </div>

-An objective of this study is to better understand the **how microbes are able to colonize the human gut**, using the FMT as a very valuable system as we can track which microbial populations are able to colonize a recipient's gut, and with the time-series we can interrogate the long-term outcome of such colonization.
-In brief, the data consists of metagenomes from the donors and the FMT's recipients, including samples taken before the FMT:
+An objective of this study was to better understand **determinants of microbial colonization in the human gut**.
+FMT is a powerful framework to study such questions since it enables precise tracking of donor microbial populations and colonization events in recipient guts.
+With the time-series data we have generated for our study, we could also interrogate long-term outcomes of such colonization events (or lack thereof).
+In brief, the data consists of shotgun metagenomic sequencing of poop samples collected from the donors and the FMT recipients before and after FMT:

 {% include IMAGE path="images/watson_et_al_time_series.png" width=100 %}

-We did a co-assembly of the donor's samples and with some manual binning, we obtained 128 metagenome-assembled genomes (MAGs) from one of the donors (Donor A).
-Here is a heatmap representing the detection of these MAGs in the donor's and recipient's metagenomes:
+We performed a co-assembly of each donor metageomes and using a combination of automatic and manual binning, we obtained 128 high-qualiy metagenome-assembled genomes (MAGs) from Donor A, one of the donors that we will focus on in this tutorial.
+Here is a heatmap representing the detection of these 128 MAGs in the donor and recipient metagenomes:

 {% include IMAGE path="images/watson_et_al_heatmap.png" width=100 %}

-We are particularly interested in a Verrucomicrobia: _Akkermansia muciniphila_.
-This MAGs is detected both in many donor's samples and also in many recipients.
-In the second recipient, we can noticed that the MAG is detected both prior and post FMT.
+Here we are particularly interested in a population from the phylum Verrucomicrobia that resolves to the species _Akkermansia muciniphila_.
+We detected the MAG for this population both in many samples from the donor as well as in many recipients post-FMT.
+But for the second recipient, we noticed that the donor MAG recruited reads from also pre-FMT metagenomes, sugesting the presence of a similar population in this recipient prior to FMT:

 {% include IMAGE path="images/watson_et_al_heatmap_akkermansia.png" width=30 style="float: right; margin-right: 1em;" %}

-From this detection heatmap we can see that there was an _Akkermansia muciniphila_ population already present in that recipient's gut before the FMT.
-The question is: did the donor _Akkermansia muciniphila_ replaced the previous population?
-To answer such question, we can do a strain analysis and and the answer is yes!
-And the donor's _Akkermansia muciniphila_ not only replace the existing one, it stayed for almost a year in that recipient's gut.

-With such a system, we can address two questions regarding _Akkermansia muciniphila_'s ability to colonize the human gut: (1) what are the genomic differences between the pre-FMT and post-FMT population?
-And (2) did the post-FMT population evolved to adapt to a new host?

-To answer these question, we need to obtain and compare genomes.
-We only have a MAGs reconstructed from the donor's samples and we are missing the pre-FMT _Akkermansia muciniphila_ from recipient 2.
-So we decided to use long-reads metagenomics sequencing (MinION) using three samples from recipient 2: just before FMT (-1), right after FMT (+5 days) and almost a year post-FMT (+334 days).
+Given this interesting dynamic, a question that has a lot of value for a study that investigates microbial colonization begs an answer: did the donor _Akkermansia muciniphila_ population replaced the recipient population, or the recipient population that existed pre-FMT managed to persist and fend off the donor population?
+We could answer this question very rapidly using single-nucleotide variants.
+This would have been quite straightforward given the program {% include PROGRAM name="anvi-gen-variability-profile" %} which gives access to a comprehensive [microbial population genetics framework](https://merenlab.org/2015/07/20/analyzing-variability/) in anvi'o.

+But if we wish to investigate genomic differences between these closely related pre-FMT and post-FMT populations that may explain some of the determinants of their success over one another, we would need more than SNVs.
+Preferrably, complete genomes!
+So to achieve that, we decided to use long-read sequencing (MinION) to characterize metagenomes that may help us in the quest of recovering complete _Akkermansia muciniphila_ genomes.

 <div class="extra-info" markdown="1">

-<span class="extra-info-header">High Molecular Weight DNA Extraction Strategies</span>
+<span class="extra-info-header">A few words on high molecular weight DNA extraction strategies</span>

 Oxford Nanopore Technology offers new opportunities with the sequencing of very long DNA fragments.
 In fact there are **no theoretical limit for the reads length**, but the real world is cruel and read lengths are rarely infinite.
 The major reason for that read length limitation lies in the DNA extraction, for which we can observe a great revival of interest.
 For years, DNA extraction protocols and commercial kits have been optimized to provided the best DNA yields and cope with sample specific limitations (matrix/inhibitors) without any considerations for the high molecular weight DNA fraction.
 Especially since most short-reads sequencing strategies use DNA fragmentation and size-selection to narrow the insert-size and facilitate downstream analysis.